Kuadrant/authorino/docs/features.md

 For the `AuthConfig` above,

 - Identity configs `tier-2` and `tier-3` (priority 1) will only trigger (concurrently) in case `tier-1` (priority 0) fails to validate the authentication token first.
-(This behavior happens without perjudice of context canceling between concurrent evaluators – i.e. evaluators that _are_ triggered concurrently to another, such as `tier-2` and `tier-3`, continue to cancel the context of each other if any of them succeeds validating the token first.)
+(This behavior happens without prejudice of context canceling between concurrent evaluators – i.e. evaluators that _are_ triggered concurrently to another, such as `tier-2` and `tier-3`, continue to cancel the context of each other if any of them succeeds validating the token first.)

 - Metadata source `second` (priority 1) uses the response of the request issued by metadata source `first` (priority 0), so it will wait for `first` to finish by triggering only in the second block.

-- Authorization policy `allowed-endpoints` (piority 0) is considered to be a lot less expensive than `more-expensive-policy` (priority 1) and has a high chance of denying access to the protected service (if the path is not one of the allowed endpoints).
+- Authorization policy `allowed-endpoints` (priority 0) is considered to be a lot less expensive than `more-expensive-policy` (priority 1) and has a high chance of denying access to the protected service (if the path is not one of the allowed endpoints).
 By setting different priorities to these policies we ensure the more expensive policy if triggered in sequence of the less expensive one, instead of concurrently.

 ## Common feature: Conditions (`when`)

-_Conditions_, named `when` in the AUthCOnfig API, are sets of expressions (JSON patterns) that, whenever included, must evaluate to true against the [Authorization JSON](./architecture.md#the-authorization-json), so the scope where the expressions are defined is enforced.
-If any of the expressions in the set of conditions for a given scope does not match, Authorino will skip that scope in the [Auth Pipeline](./architecture.md#the-auth-pipeline).
+_Conditions_, named `when` in the AuthConfig API, are sets of expressions (JSON patterns) that, whenever included, must evaluate to true against the [Authorization JSON](./architecture.md#the-authorization-json), so the scope where the expressions are defined is enforced.
+If any of the expressions in the set of conditions for a given scope does not match, Authorino will skip that scope in the [Auth Pipeline](./architecture.md#the-auth-pipeline-aka-enforcing-protection-in-request-time).

 The scope for a set of `when` conditions can be the entire `AuthConfig` ("top-level conditions") or a particular evaluator of any phase of the auth pipeline.